 It is not at all uncommon for PROs to take businesses to court.
 In fact, according to USA Today, BMI (another PRO) sued more than 160 businesses in 2015 alone.
 This BMI lawsuit resulted in fines of $24,000 for playing four unlicensed songs.
 The PROs are aware that the law is on their side, and they are not afraid of using the law to get the financial support the law entitles them to.

 In one case from 2015, a restaurant owner in New Jersey was sued by a PRO for the use of four songs played one night.
-According to the New York Post, the damages awarded in that case (which the restaurant owner lost) was $24,000.
+According to the New York Post, the damages awarded in that case (which the restaurant owner lost) were $24,000.
 Since the restaurant owner lost the case, he is required to pay attorney's fees for the PRO, which came to $8,200.

 In an article published by The Plain Dealer, a PRO representative claims that lawsuits are a last resort, used only when businesses will not comply.
 Even so, it could be a smart strategy.
 A PRO representative could document each: